|Born: March 21, 1990

 Diaz opened the season at West Virginia, backing up Wyatt Mathisen, but ended up sharing the position with Kawika Emsley-Pai when Mathisen got hurt.
 Diaz had a decent season at the plate, drawing a lot of walks and hitting for an OK average.
 He threw out 31% of base stealers.

 Diaz was a free agent after the 2013 season but re-signed with the Pirates.
-He’ll appear where needed in 2014.
-It’ll probably be at Bradenton, as the Pirates have three catching prospects — Mathisen, Reese McGuire and Jin-De Jhang — who ideally would all be at West Virginia.
+He’ll open the 2014 season as the backup to Reese McGuire at West Virginia.

 |2014: Minor league contract|